How to Help Your Child Adjust to Kindergarten Without Tears

 Prostock-studio/Shutterstock.com

-• The more the child will know about how to act in a childcare facility, the easier it would be for them during the period of adaptation.
+- The more the child knows about how to act in a childcare facility, the easier it will be for them during the period of adaptation.

 The calmer the mother and the father are towards the fact that the child starts attending preschool facilities, the more confident the child will feel in an unknown environment.

-• The homemade food, just like the regime, has to be as close as possible to the one of kindergarten.
+- The homemade food, just like the regime, has to be as close as possible to that of kindergarten.
 Even during weekends and festive events.

 During the period of adaptation, the child’s sensitivity to all outer influences becomes stronger.
 Additionally, their body cannot always cope with the mental stress.
 The illness is a protective mechanism of the body, both for children and adults.
 A sick child remains at home in a familiar environment.
 This will continue until they feel safe and comfortable, not only at home, but also in the kindergarten.

-• There are special therapeutic fairy tales and stories that help the child to facilitate adaptation to kindergarten.
+- There are special therapeutic fairy tales and stories that help the child facilitate adaptation to kindergarten.
 Read it in the evening to your child and discuss it with them.
-It will also be useful to watch cartoons and look at illustrations and at mom’s and dad’s photos from kindergarten.
+It will also be useful to watch cartoons and look at illustrations, and at mom’s and dad’s photos from kindergarten.

-• Do not forget that after a long break (for example, due to illness), the child’s adaptation process starts again.
-This means that problems such as painful separation from the mother, tears, tantrums and unwillingness to go to the kindergarten, will all return.
+- Do not forget that after a long break (for example, due to illness), the child’s adaptation process starts again.
+This means that problems such as painful separation from the mother, tears, tantrums, and unwillingness to go to kindergarten will all return.

 Prostock-studio/Shutterstock.com

-8. “Bribing” the child with sweets and toys in exchange for them attending kindergarten.
+- “Bribing” the child with sweets and toys in exchange for their attending kindergarten.

 In order for the child to be able to let go with you and to interact with their peers easily, follow the straightforward recommendations below:

-• allow your child to take their favorite toy with them.
-In the absence of their mother, they will be much calmer if there will be something dear and familiar nearby;
+- Allow your child to take their favorite toy with them.
+In the absence of their mother, they will be much calmer if there is something dear and familiar nearby.

 Dear parents, don’t forget that the key to a successful adaptation of a child to kindergarten is the correct preparation, psychological literacy of parents, as well as the atmosphere of comfort and emotional well-being within the family.